vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 image: /projects/images_noti_light/banner_noti_light.png
 ---

-# Ai user input notification light
+# AI user input notification light

 <img src="/projects/images_noti_light/banner_noti_light.png" alt="Smart and stylish notification light" width="50%">

 ## Introduction

-When Claude Code or Codex is running for a while, it sometimes needs user input before it can continue.
+When an AI client like Claude Code or Codex runs for a while, it sometimes needs user input before it can continue.
-That can be easy to miss when the terminal is not in front of you.
+That is easy to miss when the terminal is not in front of you, or when you run multiple clients at once.

-This setup sends a small MQTT message from a Claude Code or Codex hook.
-Node-RED receives that message and triggers my smart notification light.
-In my home automation setup, the lamp turns blue for 5 seconds when an AI coding agent needs attention.
+I first solved this with a sound and a popup notification on my screen.
+Since I already had a smart notification light on my desk, I extended the setup to alert me with a visual trigger as well.

-The light itself is the smart desk light from my [Smart and stylish notification light](/projects/smart_notification_light) project.
+The light itself is an earlier project, described on the [Smart and stylish notification light](/projects/smart_notification_light) page.
-That article explains how to build the physical light with a GU10 smart bulb in a stylish pencil holder.
+That page explains how to build it with a GU10 smart bulb in a stylish pencil holder.

+An automation to trigger the light was already in place, so this is only a small update.
+The missing link was sending an MQTT message to a specific topic from the AI client through a hook whenever it needs user input.
+Node-RED listens to that topic and turns the smart notification light blue for 5 seconds when an AI client needs attention.

 <img src="/projects/images_noti_light/smart_noti_light_ani.gif" alt="Smart notification light changing colors" width="50%">\
 <em>The same smart notification light can be reused for Claude Code and Codex alerts.</em>